Synonyms: MABT5102A , RG7412

 ABBY was a Phase 2 trial evaluating up to 15 mg/kg per month of subcutaneous crenezumab injections, conducted at more than 90 sites in North America and Europe in 450 people with mild to moderate AD.
 ABBY, and a 91-patient biomarker study called BLAZE, were completed in spring 2014; both continued into an open-label extension trial of 361 patients that ran until May 2016.
 ABBY missed its primary endpoints of change on ADAS-cog and CDR-SOB.
 Further analysis suggested a possible efficacy signal in mild AD, similar to solanezumab's EXPEDITION 1 and 2 results (Jul 2014 conference news; Cummings et al., 2018).
 BLAZE reported no separation between treatment and placebo groups on the primary endpoint of PET amyloid imaging, but did report a separation on the secondary endpoint of CSF Aβ (Dec 2014 conference news; Salloway et al., 2018; Yoshida et al., 2020).
 Among 104 participants of both ABBY and BLAZE, crenezumab reduced CSF Aβ oligomers in treated participants (Yang et al., 2019).
 An ultrasensitive immunoassay for oligomers detected a median 43 percent to 48 percent decline after treatment, compared to 13 percent in the placebo group.
 More than 80 percent of treated people had lower oligomeric Aβ, whereas in the placebo group, CSF oligomeric Aβ declined in half and increased in the other half.

-Following results of ABBY and of solanezumab's EXPEDITION, discussion centered on increasing the dose in subsequent crenezumab trials.
+Following results of ABBY and of solanezumab's EXPEDITION trial, discussion centered on increasing the dose in subsequent crenezumab trials.
 In February 2015, Genentech started a Phase 1b study in 72 people with mild to moderate AD to compare three doses of intravenous crenezumab to placebo.
 Doses were not disclosed, but a three-month, double-blind course of monthly infusions was followed by a 12-month option of open-label dosing.

 In July 2015, crenezumab was advanced into Phase 3, initially with a single study in prodromal AD.
 In January 2016, a study of 750 people with MCI or prodromal AD with biomarker evidence of Aβ pathology started enrolling.
 Called CREAD, this trial used change on the CDR-SB as its primary outcome and a range of cognitive and functional measures as secondary outcomes.
 CREAD used 233 study locations globally and was expected to run until 2020 (see also Blaettler, 2016).